 The Company believes that a strong, motivated management team is essential to the best interests of the Company and its stockholders.
-To that end, we have an employment agreement with Mr. Bergman and we have had change in control agreements with the Named Executive Officers, other than Mr. Bergman, since 2003, which were amended in 2012 to, among other things, eliminate the gross-up for excise taxes imposed by Section 4999 of the Code.
+To that end, we have an employment agreement with Mr. Bergman (which includes a change in control provision) and we have had change in control agreements with certain executive officers (including the Named Executive Officers, other than Mr. Bergman) since 2003, which were amended in 2012 to, among other things, eliminate the gross-up for excise taxes imposed by Section 4999 of the Code.
 These agreements provide for certain payments to be made upon termination of employment under certain circumstances, including if the executive's employment is terminated by the Company without cause or by the executive for good reason within two years following a change in control of the Company.
 (See "Employment and Letter Agreements and Post Termination and Change in Control Arrangements" under "Executive and Director Compensation" for a discussion of these agreements.)
 The Company does not provide any tax gross-ups to our executive officers (other than for relocation expenses).